SecJS/Utils/README.md

 // You can also use safeLoad to not reload files that were already loaded config.safeLoad('app.ts') // Will just return without errors, but app.ts will not be reloaded.

-// And you can also load an configuration file without extension.
-// Config class will verify the Env NODE_TS to get the .js or .ts extension file config.safeLoad('app')

 console.log(Config.get('app.name')) // 'secjs'
 ```